autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 For example, when building a sentiment analysis model of users' tweets, we can not only use the raw text in the tweets but also other features such as the topic of the tweet and the user profile.
-In the following, we will investigate different ways to ensemble the state-of-the-art (pretrained) language models in AutoGluon TextPrediction with all of the other models used in AutoGluon TabularPrediction.
+In the following, we will investigate different ways to ensemble the state-of-the-art (pretrained) language models in AutoGluon TextPrediction with all the other models used in AutoGluon TabularPrediction.
 For more details about the inner-working of the neural network architecture used in AutoGluon TextPrediction, you may refer to Section ":ref:`sec_textprediction_architecture`" in :ref:`sec_textprediction_heterogeneous`.